 The first step is to complete the Free Application for Federal Student Aid (FAFSA), a form required to apply for student aid.
 Forms are available at college or university financial aid offices or online at www.fafsa.gov.

-Additionally, it is never too late to save for your college education, and the Oklahoma 529 College Savings Plan is a flexible savings program that allows adults to save for their own undergraduate or graduate education.
-The program offers tax advantages, including a $2,500 state income tax deduction, and a low start-up investment of $25 or $15 per pay period through payroll deduction.
+Additionally, it’s never too late to save for your college education, and the Oklahoma 529 education savings plan is a flexible savings program that allows adults to save for their own undergraduate or graduate education.
+The program offers tax advantages, including a state income tax deduction, and a low start-up investment per pay period through payroll deduction.

 To find out how much tuition and fees are going to be at the institution you would like to attend, visit the Admissions and Campus Services page, then find your institution and click the Tuition and Fees link under that institution.
 You can also visit the Financial Aid Planning section of OKcollegestart.org.